 Two popular television shows, Doc Martin and Poldark, are set and filmed in Cornwall.
 If you have seen either, you may want to visit them in real life.
 The setting for Doc Martin is the town of Port Isaac, on the northern coast.
 It is a great village to stroll through, with a picturesque harbor and adorable cottages.
 The settings for Poldark vary, but most notable (and free to visit) are Charlestown, Porthgwarra, St Agnes Head, and Chapel Porth, Botallack, Padstow, Gunwalloe, Portcothan, Holywell beach, Porthcurnow, Kynance Cove, and a few others.

 Have you visited Cornwall or is it on your travel wish list?
-Please add your tips and suggestions for things to do in Cornwall England.
+Please add your tips and suggestions for other free things to do in Cornwall England.
 Happy travels!